aneasystone/github-trending/README.md

 ## C#

+* 【2023-07-25】[TASEmulators / BizHawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
+BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.
 * 【2023-07-24】[Viralmaniar / BigBountyRecon](https://github.com/Viralmaniar/BigBountyRecon) - BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
 * 【2023-07-22】[ViewFaceCore / ViewFaceCore](https://github.com/ViewFaceCore/ViewFaceCore) - C# 超简单的离线人脸识别库。( 基于 SeetaFace6 )
 * 【2023-07-22】[danielpalme / ReportGenerator](https://github.com/danielpalme/ReportGenerator) - ReportGenerator converts coverage reports generated by coverlet, OpenCover, dotCover, Visual Studio, NCover, Cobertura, JaCoCo, Clover, gcov or lcov into human readable reports in various formats.